2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - BTC RPC Explorer

 I'm particularly fond of Mempool.Space, which I've installed on my node.
 Please note: to use most block explorers on Umbrel, an address indexer is required.
-You therefore need the Bitcoin Node (or Bitcoin Knots) application with a 100% synchronized blockchain, as well as an indexer such as Electrs or Fulcrum, which is also 100% synchronized.
+You therefore need the Bitcoin Node (or Bitcoin Knots) application, which has a 100% synchronized blockchain, as well as an indexer such as Electrs or Fulcrum, which is also 100% synchronized.

 Once the application is installed, simply open it to access your own explorer.